plantbreeding/BrAPI-Manuscript2/manuscript.md

 + **Valentin Guignon**: Valentin wrote the section on the BrAPI Mapper and MGIS  projects, and has made significant contributions to the BrAPI compatibility of the BrAPI Mapper, MGIS, and the Trait Selector BrAPP projects.
 + **Corina Habito**: Corina wrote the section on the BMS project, and has made significant contributions to the BrAPI compatibility of the BMS project.
 + **Asis Hallab**: Asis wrote the section on the Zendro project, and has made significant contributions to the BrAPI compatibility of the Zendro project.
++ **Jenna Hershberger**: Jenna did a significant amount of proofreading and editing to most sections of the manuscript.
 + **Puthick Hok**: Puthick has made significant contributions to the DArT Sample Submission project.
 + **Lynn Carol Johnson**: Lynn wrote the section on the PHG project, and has made significant contributions to the BrAPI compatibility of the PHG project.
 + **Sook Jung**: Sook wrote the section on the BIMS project, and has made significant contributions to the BrAPI compatibility of the BIMS project.